 The evaluator shall examine the TSS to ensure that it specifies the following values used by the CMAC function: key length, block cipher used, block size (of the cipher), and output MAC length used.
-Section 6 of the ST states the TOE implements HMAC-SHA-384 using a 384-bit key, the SHA-384 hash algorithm, a 1024-bit block size, and an output MAC length of 384-bits.
-The TOE uses its HMAC-SHA-384 implementation during PBKDFv2 key derivation.
-Component Guidance Assurance Activities: None Defined Component Testing Assurance Activities: If HMAC was selected: For each of the supported parameter sets, the evaluator shall compose 15 sets of test data.
-Each set shall consist of a key and message data.
-The evaluator shall have the TSF generate HMAC tags for these sets of test data.
-The resulting MAC tags shall be compared to the result of generating HMAC tags with the same key using a known good implementation.
-If CMAC was selected:
+Section 6.1 of the ST states that the TOE implements HMAC-SHA-256 and HMAC-SHA-384 using 256-bit keys, the SHA-256 or SHA-384 hash algorithm, a 512-bit or 1024-bit block size, and an output MAC length of 256 and 384 bits.
+The TOE uses HMAC-SHA-256 in its DRBG, and it uses HMAC-SHA-384 as part of all PBKDF (NIST SP 800-132) key management operations.
+Component Guidance Assurance Activities: None Defined Component Testing Assurance Activities: If HMAC was selected: